-- If as a result of violating the Student Code of Conduct the dependent student is suspended or expelled the Dean of Students may contact the student’s parents.
+- If as a result of violating the Student Code of Conduct the dependent student is suspended or expelled the Dean of Student Wellbeing may contact the student’s parents.

 We encourage students to speak with their parents and believe that as adults students should take responsibility for initiating the conversation.

 "Amnesty" is granted when a student seeks medical assistance (or help is sought for a student) as a result of consumption of alcohol or drugs.
 This means that students will not face conduct action for a violation of the code of conduct related to alcohol or drugs, or the Substance Use and Abuse Policy, as long as no other University policies were violated.

-While there will not be conduct action (and thus no notation on a student's conduct record), the Office of Dean of Students will communicate with parents of minor student.
+While there will not be conduct action (and thus no notation on a student's conduct record), the Office of Dean of Student Wellbeing will communicate with parents of minor student.
 The student seeking amnesty will meet with a Student Affairs staff member, who will refer the student to the Health and Wellness Educator in Counseling and Wellness Center for mandatory substance education program.
 Failure to comply will result in student conduct action.